Pennsylvania School of Horticulture for Women: Jane Bowne Haines

 The school was founded by Jane Bowne Haines (1869-1937).
 Haines was born into a well-off Philadelphia Quaker family with an established tradition of horticultural practice, which enabled her to educate herself about horticulture.
-She studied formally at Bryn Mawr College and the New York State Library School in Albany, New York.
+She studied formally at Bryn Mawr College and the New York State Library School at Albany.
 Working in the fruit and shade-tree nursery on her family's estate in Cheltenham, Pennsylvania, she became determined to found a school of practical horticulture for women in the Philadelphia area.
 It was a pioneering effort, preceded in the United States only by the Lowthorpe School in Groton, Massachusetts.

 While travelling in Europe, Haines visited women's schools in England and Germany.
 She was particularly inspired by two horticultural colleges in England, the Studley School near Reading, and the Swanley Horticultural College near London.

 In 1910 Haines purchased the 71-acre McAlonan farm near Ambler, Pennsylvania, as the site of the proposed school.
 A colonial farmhouse on the acreage was renovated to provide offices, staff space, a classroom, and a dining hall.

 The school was formally chartered by the Commonwealth of Pennsylvania as of 1910.
 A board of trustees was formed, of which Haines became president.
 Other board members included Mira Lloyd Dock, who wrote the school's constitution, Elizabeth Leighton Lee, Emma Blakiston, and Ann Dorrance.
 A principal, Mary D. Collins, and a full-time instructor, Miss E.D.
 Varley, were hired.

 The first class was held on February 11, 1911, welcoming five students.
 The "classroom" was so small that the teacher had to stand in the doorway to lecture.
 The second year class in 1914 had four students, with 10 new students entering.
 At the end of the first two years, three students completed the program.
 They had to wait until 1915 for official commencement ceremonies.

 By 1915, a second building was built, with a proper classroom on the first floor, and dormitory space on the second floor.
 The women students lived on campus, either rooming in the small college dormitory, or boarding in houses nearby.

 Louise Carter, a student in the second graduating class, of 1915, and later the fourth director of the Pennsylvania School, describes its perceived importance: